khuang1110/DesignPatterns/README.md

 # Design Patterns
-Explanations and examples of software design patterns
+Explanations and examples for a list of software design patterns